 The majority of studies looking at the effects of sirtuins and weight loss have only been done on rats, yeast, worms and human stem cells.
 Some mice and yeast studies have shown that an antioxidant known as resveratrol, found in grapes and blueberries, which activate sirtuins may mimic the actions of caloric restriction which in turn will lead to weight loss.
 Other studies have found that resveratrol may play a role in cancer prevention, heart disease and diabetes in animals, but there’s not enough evidence to understand its role in humans.
 Another thing to point out is that many of the studies used are looking at the isolated form of sirtuins and not sirtuins found in the food itself which distances us even more from strong evidence.
 They also tend to use high doses of antioxidants which are impossible for us to even achieve from food sources (more wine does not equal greater benefits… sorry to be the bearer of bad news).

-The only human evidence around the effectiveness of a Sirtfood diet on weight loss comes from a clinical trial included in the Sirtfood Diet book and designed by the founders themselves.
+The only human evidence around the effectiveness of a Sirtfood diet on weight loss comes from one clinical trial.
+This trial was included in the Sirtfood Diet book and designed by the founders themselves.
 Sadly, the clinical trial carried a lot of weak baggage.
-The Sirtfood diet was carried out in a pilot study of 40 participants in a private gym in Chelsea, London.
+The pilot study had 40 participants in a private gym in Chelsea, London.
 Over a 7-day period, 39 participants lost 7 pounds and their muscle mass was either maintained or increased.

 I can’t in good conscious stop there.
 Here are the abundant limitations from this study: